developmentseed/eoAPI/docs/src/intro.md

 !!! danger

-    Python applications might have incompatible dependencies which you can resolve by using virtual environment *per application*
+    Python applications might have incompatible dependencies, which you can resolve by using a virtual environment *per application*